gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 - For files that are already labeled, override that label with the new label.

-- Set the Owner custom property and Rights Management owner to the administrator's account
+- Set the Owner custom property and Rights Management owner to the administrator's account.

 ### Example 3: Scan all documents and folders from the SharePoint Server "Shared Documents" library, and do not apply a default label